GSS-Cogs/databaker-docker/README.md

 ## Updating the Pipfile.lock

-If you need to change a dependency, add it to the `Pipfile` then run `make`. **Do not** run `pipenv install` locally to update it.
+If you want to add a python package, add it to the `Pipfile` then run `make`. **Do not** run `pipenv install` locally to update it.
 There are mac os assumptions that we don't want to be making on the linux container environment.

 ## Builds & CI